MindFlavor/ftpserver2/README.md

 Please refer here: [LICENSE](https://github.com/MindFlavor/ftpserver2/blob/master/LICENSE).

 ## Contributing
 If you want to contribute please do so, just fork and ask for merge.
+An huge *thank you* to everyone contributing (please see here the [GitHub contributors page](https://github.com/MindFlavor/ftpserver2/graphs/contributors) for their names).